How Did Our 58 Counties Get Their Names?

 Created 1850.
 It takes its name from the Trinity River, named in 1845 by Major Pearson B. Reading, who was under the mistaken impression that the stream emptied into Trinidad Bay.
 Trinity is the English version of Trinidad.

 Created 1852.
 While hunting for deserters in 1772, Commandante Fages discovered a great lake surrounded by marshes and filled with rushes which he named Los Tules (the tules).
 It is from this lake that the county derives its name.
 The root of the name Tulare is found in the Mexican word tullin, designating cattail or similar reeds.

 Created 1850.
-The name Tuolumne is of Indian origin and has been given different meanings, such as Many Stone Houses, The Land of Mountain Lions and Straight Up Steep, the later an interpretation of William Fuller, a native Indian Chief.
-In his report to the first state Legislature, Vallejo said that the word is “a corruption of the Indian word talmalamne which signifies “cluster of stone wigwams.”
+The name Tuolumne is of Native American origin and has been given different meanings, such as Many Stone Houses, The Land of Mountain Lions and Straight Up Steep, the later an interpretation of William Fuller, a native Chief.
+In his report to the first state Legislature, Vallejo said that the word is “a corruption of the Native American word talmalamne which signifies “cluster of stone wigwams.”
 The name may mean “people who dwell in stone houses,” i.e., in caves.

 Created 1872.
 In 1782 the Mission San Buenaventura was founded as San Buenaventura (now known as Ventura).
 Buenaventura is composed of two Spanish words, buena meaning “good” and ventura meaning “fortune.”

 Created 1850.
 In the original act of 1850, the name was spelled “Yola.”
-Yolo is an Indian name variously believed to be a corruption of an Indian tribal name Yo-loy meaning “a place abounding in rushes” or of the name of the Indian chief, Yodo, or of the Indian village of Yodoi.
+Yolo is a Native American name variously believed to be a corruption of an tribal name Yo-loy meaning “a place abounding in rushes” or of the name of the chief, Yodo, or of the village of Yodoi.

 *One of the original 27 counties of the State of California.